 The Foundation is truly excited to announce a new major gifts matching challenge and coaching program, Building the Future, a two year program offers a major gift challenge up to $25,000, along with six training sessions and 18 hours of individual coaching with an experienced development consultant.

-Applications were invited from targeted organizations in fall 2017.
-A cohort of nonprofits has been chosen for Building the Future.
-Each will announce their matching major gift challenge sometime in 2018.
+Applications were invited from targeted organizations in fall 2017, and a cohort of nonprofits has been chosen for Building the Future.
+Each nonprofit will announce their matching major gift challenge sometime in 2018.

 - Six monthly or bimonthly two hour major gift training sessions during the first year.

 - Bimonthly cohort group meetings after the conclusion of formal training for the remainder of the two year program period.

 - Twelve (12) 1½ hour long consulting sessions over the two years of the program with Marc Hilton, a seasoned nonprofit consultant and coach.

 - A major gift challenge over a one year period of either (a) $10,000 for 10 new or increased gifts of $1,000 or (b) $25,000 for 10 new or increased gifts of $2,500.
 The amount will be determined through an assessment of the applicant’s fundraising capacity.

 Selected organizations must commit three individuals to participate in the training and coaching program, including at least one staff and one board member.